2020 CFL season: Football operations cap

 For the second consecutive season, the league imposed cap regulations on coaching and operations staff, with the total compensation of the combined 11 coaches and 14 other football operations staff being set at $2,588,000.
 In the same manner as the player salary cap, teams that exceed the cap by up to $100,000 were penalized the same amount they are over and for teams that exceeded the cap by over $100,000, they also forfeited draft picks.

 Montreal Alouettes ownership

 On January 6, the CFL announced that Sid Spiegel and Gary Stern of Crawford Steel had acquired the Montreal Alouettes; their holding company, S and S Sportsco oversaw the team's operations.

 Renaming of the Edmonton Eskimos

 On July 21, Edmonton's CFL team retired its "Eskimos" branding; the term Eskimo has been considered an offensive term to refer to the Inuit, while team sponsor Belairdirect had threatened to cut its ties with the Eskimos unless it dropped the name.
 The team temporarily used "Edmonton Football Team" and "EE Football Team" until a new name was decided.
-The following June, the team announced their new name would be the Edmonton Elks.
+The following June, the team announced its new name would be the Edmonton Elks.